Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/system-architecture/data_flow.md

 Hosts the labels, color codes, and raw image data of recommendation reference data files.
 ### Django Static
 Hosts static JPG/PNG files that have been cached due to calls for those files.
+## Votes
+Hosts the votes from different users representing the list of pieces that the user has liked